 Undergraduate Courses: Inherent Requirements

 Health care is one of the most important priorities for populations worldwide, and nurses and midwives play a pivotal role in delivering safe, effective health care.
 The School of Nursing and Midwifery’s undergraduate courses prepare students for practice within a range of health care settings and equip students with evidence‐based knowledge and skills to adequately care for patients with a variety of complex illnesses.
-The Bachelor of Nursing courses offered by the School are accredited by the Australian Nursing and Midwifery Accreditation Council and graduates are eligible to apply for registration as a Registered Nurse with the Nursing and Midwifery Board of Australia (and Registered Midwife, if the Bachelor of Nursing/Bachelor of Midwifery is completed).
-It is a requirement of the Nursing and Midwifery Board of Australia that all students enrolled in the nursing courses hold Student Registration with the Board (refer to the following website): http://www.nursingmidwiferyboard.gov.au/Registration-and-Endorsement/Student-Registration.aspx.
+The Bachelor of Nursing and combined courses offered by the School are accredited by the Australian Nursing and Midwifery Accreditation Council and fulfil the registration requirements for Registered Nurse of the Nursing and Midwifery Board of Australia (and Registered Midwife, if the Bachelor of Nursing/Bachelor of Midwifery is completed).
+It is a requirement of the Nursing and Midwifery Board of Australia (NMBA) that all students enrolled in the nursing courses hold Student Registration with the Board.
+See link to NMBA.

-Essential knowledge, skills and capabilities are required to undertake and successfully complete the undergraduate nursing courses and to practice safely as a registered nurse or midwife.
-Nursing and midwifery students are required to participate in a range of teaching and learning activities: seminars, skill and clinical simulation sessions, on‐line activities, classes and clinical placements.
+Essential knowledge, skills and capabilities are required to successfully complete the undergraduate nursing courses, and to practice safely as a registered nurse or midwife.
+Nursing and midwifery students are required to participate in a range of teaching and learning activities: seminars, skill and clinical simulation sessions, working in groups, on‐line activities, and clinical placements.

-Compulsory clinical placements account for 800 hours of the Bachelor of Nursing.
+Compulsory clinical placements account for approximately 50 per cent of the course.
+Students are required to undertake blocks of clinical placement throughout their course.
+Placement blocks occur as continuous days of placement for a duration of between 2 – 5 weeks.
 Student performance on each clinical placement is assessed and must be passed.
-Clinical placements require students to provide direct patient care as members of a multidisciplinary team.
-Therefore a wide range of functional abilities are essential for the delivery of quality and safe patient care during these clinical placements.
+Clinical placements require students to provide direct patient care, as members of a multidisciplinary team.
+Therefore, a wide range of functional abilities are essential for the delivery of quality and safe patient care during these clinical placements.

 1. Physical and motor function

-- Students need to have adequate hearing and vision that enables identification of subtle patient changes (e.g. change in skin tones, assessing slow pupillary reaction to direct light, hearing subtle wheezing, and hearing slight changes in the frequency of sounds when using a stethoscope).
+- Students need to have adequate hearing and vision that enables identification of subtle patient changes (eg. change in skin tones, assessing slow pupillary reaction to direct light, interpreting x‐ rays, hearing subtle wheezing, hearing slight changes in the frequency of sounds when using a stethoscope, hearing patient bells/buzzers/voice).

 - Students must be able to manipulate and effectively use a range of equipment accurately with both left and right hands simultaneously.
 For example, measuring blood pressure requires the use of a stethoscope and a sphygmomanometer.
 Students must be able to see and accurately read fine increments on the gauge of the sphygmomanometer and hear discrete changes in sounds through the stethoscope for accurate measurement.